-This blog post aims to unravel the intricacies of Axial Flux Motors and Radial Flux Motors, exploring the distinctive features that set them apart.
-From internal configurations to real-world applications, we will delve into the factors that make a difference in the performance and suitability of these motors for diverse industries.
+This blog post aims to introduce the difference between axial flux motors and radial flux motors.
+From work principles to real-world applications, we will delve into the factors that make a difference in the performance and suitability of these motors for diverse industries.

 Radial Flux Motors